 Let brown on bottom, about 3 minutes then flip, break up beef and continue to cook until almost cooked through, about 2 minutes.

-Add garlic, chili powder, cumin, onion powder and cayenne pepper and continue to cook until beef is just cooked through, about 1 minute.
+Add garlic, chili powder, cumin, onion powder and continue to cook until beef is just cooked through, about 1 minute.

 Pour in chicken broth and tomato sauce.
 Simmer over medium-low heat until sauce has reduced and thickened, about 3 - 5 minutes.